 Two Types Of Digital Noise

-Identifying the type of digital noise is one of the first steps in the process of eliminating noise in your photographs so that you can use those photographs in your designs or anywhere else.
-We’ll go over the many sorts of noise you can encounter in your photographs in the sections below.
+One of the first steps in the process of removing noise from your images so that you can use those photographs in your designs or anywhere else is to identify the sort of digital noise.
+In the sections below, we’ll go over the many types of noise you might see in your pictures.

 Digital Luminance Noise